Paris-Charles de Gaulle

 Description of the airport

-- Three terminals with a capacity of 80 million passengers per year and six cargo terminals
+- • Three terminals with a handling capacity of over 79 million passengers per year

-- • Freight and mail traffic: 2.1 million tonnes
+- • Cargo and mail traffic: 2.1 million tonnes

 - • Quality of infrastructure - the most up-to-date runways and terminals